EU Must Stop Equating Protecting Borders With Asylum Management

 These numbers offer an important reminder that refugees and asylum seekers are defined by their need for protection and their right to seek it, not by their mode of entry to a country.

-Bolstered by campaigns to protect the “European way of life,” political narratives that treat migration as problem have reflected and fed heightened anti-immigrant sentiment, marked by the surge in populist right-wing parties and neo-Nazi groups in Germany, Greece, and elsewhere.
+Bolstered by campaigns to protect the “European way of life,” political narratives that treat migration as a problem have reflected and fed heightened anti-immigrant sentiment, marked by the surge in populist right-wing parties and neo-Nazi groups in Germany, Greece, and elsewhere.
 These dynamics render circumstances especially difficult within local communities throughout Europe, despite ongoing efforts by grassroots and transnational activist groups who support and advocate for migrants.

 Stalled processes don’t help.
 About one-third of case decisions granted some form of international protection, consistent with previous years.
 But at the end of 2019, more than 540,000 first-instance cases remained pending, a 20 percent increase from 2018 and one related to overwhelmed national asylum systems.